 iii) Nipple sensation

 Your nipple and areola sensation will change after surgery.
 Most commonly, your nipple/areola sensation will increase for a period of 6 to 8 weeks.
 Your nipples may be very sensitive in this early postoperative period and require extra padding in your bra, until the sensation returns to normal.
 Alternatively, one or both of your nipples may have decreased sensation.
 It is very unusual for your nipples to be numb.
-Usually by 2 months after surgery your nipple sensation will have returned to normal.
+Usually by 2 months after breast reduction surgery your nipple sensation will have returned to normal.